-In January 2016, the Company entered into a \$894.4 million long-term debt facility (or the 2016 Debt Facility), consisting of both a term loan, which is scheduled to mature in December 2020, and a revolving credit component, which is scheduled to mature in January 2021.
-The 2016 Debt Facility is collateralized by 29 of the Company's vessels, together with other related security.
+In January 2016, the Company entered into a \$894.4 million long-term debt facility (or the 2016 Debt Facility), consisting of both a term loan of \$76.7 million (December 31, 2018 - \$292.7 million) and a revolving credit component of \$279.9 million (December 31, 2018 - \$157.6 million), which is scheduled to mature in December 2020, and a revolving credit component, which is scheduled to mature in January 2021.
+The 2016 Debt Facility is collateralized by 28 of the Company's vessels (2018 - 29), together with other related security.
+The total net book value for the 28 vessels as at December 31, 2019 was \$892.0 million (December 31, 2018 - \$972.5 million).
 The 2016 Debt Facility also requires that the Company maintain a minimum hull coverage ratio of 125% of the total outstanding drawn balance for the facility period.
 Such requirement is assessed on a semi-annual basis with reference to vessel valuations compiled by two or more agreed upon third parties.
 Should the ratio drop below the required amount, the lender may request the Company either prepay a portion of the loan in the amount of the shortfall or provide additional collateral in the amount of the shortfall, at the Company's option.
-As at December 31, 2018, this ratio was 137% (December 31, 2017 - 145%).
-The vessel values used in this ratio are appraised values prepared by the Company based on second-hand sale and purchase market data.
+As at December 31, 2019, this ratio was 211% (December 31, 2018 - 137%).
+The vessel values used in this ratio are appraised values provided by third parties where available or prepared by the Company based on second-hand sale and purchase market data.
 A decline in the tanker market could negatively affect the ratio.
 In addition, the Company is required to maintain a minimum liquidity (cash, cash equivalents and undrawn committed revolving credit lines with at least six months to maturity) of \$35.0 million and at least 5% of the Company's total consolidated debt.

-The Company's remaining two term loans are guaranteed by Teekay and are collateralized by six of the Company's vessels, together with certain other related security.
-One of the term loans contain covenants that require Teekay to maintain the greater of (a) free cash (cash and cash equivalents) of at least \$50.0 million and (b) an aggregate of free cash and undrawn committed revolving credit lines with at least six months to maturity of at least 5.0% of Teekay's total consolidated debt (excluding the debt of Teekay LNG Partners L.P., or TGP).
-In addition, an event of default of this term loan will occur if any financial indebtedness of Teekay in excess of \$50.0 million is not paid when due.
-The other term loan requires Teekay and the Company collectively, to maintain the greater of (a) free cash (cash and cash equivalents) of at least \$100.0 million and (b) an aggregate of free cash and undrawn committed revolving credit lines with at least six months to maturity of at least 7.5% of Teekay's total consolidated debt (excluding the debt of TGP).
-In addition, an event of default of this term loan will occur if any indebtedness of Teekay that exceeds \$100.0 million is not paid when due.
+The Company's remaining two term loans, with a total outstanding balance of \$145.0 million as at December 31, 2019 (December 31, 2018 - \$166.4 million), which are scheduled to mature in 2021, are guaranteed by Teekay and are collateralized by six of the Company's vessels, together with certain other related security.
+One of the term loans contain covenants that require Teekay to maintain the greater of (a) free cash (cash and cash equivalents) and undrawn committed revolving credit lines with at least six months to maturity of at least \$50.0 million and (b) an aggregate of free cash and undrawn committed revolving credit lines with at least six months to maturity of at least \$5.0% of Teekay's total consolidated debt (excluding the debt of Teekay LNG Partners L.P., (or TGP) and its subsidiaries and the Company and its subsidiaries that are non-recourse to Teekay).
+The other term loan requires Teekay and the Company collectively to maintain the greater of (a) free cash (cash and cash equivalents) of at least \$100.0 million and (b) an aggregate of free cash and undrawn committed revolving credit lines with at least six months to maturity of at least 7.5% of Teekay's total consolidated debt (excluding the debt of TGP and its subsidiaries).